-3.1.5 Message Processing Events and Sequencing Rules
+3.1.5 (Updated Section) Message Processing Events and Sequencing Rules

-As specified in section 1.5, the client MUST be preconfigured with the URL of a Web Point-and-Print Protocol server.
-To initiate the Web Point-and-Print Protocol, the client MUST send a Driver Selection Request (section 2.2.4) message to the web server with which it has been configured.
+As specified in section 1.5, the The Web Point-and-Print Protocol client MUST beis preconfigured with the URL of a Web Point-and-Print Protocol server.
+To initiate the Web Point-and-Print Protocol protocol, the client MUST sendsends a Driver Selection Request (section 2.2.4) message to the web server with which it has been configured.

-If the server returns an HTTP status other than 302 (found), the client MUST NOT process any Location header in the HTTP response, and it MUST return an error code to the client application.
+If the server returns an HTTP status other than 302 (found), the client MUST NOT process any Location header in the HTTP response, and it MUST return an error code to the client invoking application.

-If the server returns an HTTP redirect (indicated by an HTTP status code of 302), the client MUST parse the received HTTP response to retrieve the Location header.
-If a Location header is not found in the response, the client MUST return an error to the invoking application.
-Otherwise, the client MUST send a Driver Download Request (section 2.2.6) to the server identified in the Location header of the received HTTP response.
+If the server returns an HTTP redirect (indicated by an HTTP status code of 302), the client MUST parseparses the received HTTP response to retrieve the Location header.
+If a Location header is not found in the response, the client MUST return an error code to the invoking application.
+Otherwise, the client MUST sendsends a Driver Download Request message (section 2.2.6) to the server identified in the Location header of the received HTTP response.

-If the HTTP response returned to the client has a status of 200 (success), the entity body received in the HTTP response MUST be returned to the invoking application as the printer driver package.
-If the HTTP response is anything other than success, the client MUST return an error to the invoking client application.
+If the HTTP response returned to the client has a status of 200 (success), the entity body received in the HTTP response MUST beis returned to the invoking application as the printer driver package.
+If the HTTP response is anything other than success, the client MUST return an error code to the invoking client application.